nariman351/Fraud-Detection-for-Credit-Card-Transactions/README.md

 #### 3.2.1.3 Register a User
 #### 3.2.1.4 Process a Credit Card Transaction
 ## 3.3 System Requirements

+Our Big Data Analytics system is composed of the following services:

+* User Interface

+* Transaction Service

+* Data Layer Manager

+* Analytics Service

+* Data Storage (AWS S3)

+* Data Preprocessing

+**Service 1: User Interface**

+● Our UI would be a web based dynamic html page, which can be used for user's I/O operations

+**Service 2: Transaction Service**

+● Transaction service interacts with UI and Data layer to handle all the user, transactions, and security related operations

+**Service 3: Data Layer Manager**

+● Facade design pattern component to access Data Layer

+**Service 4: Analytics Service**

+● Analytics service runs the analytics and is the middleware between the Spark, S3 and Data Layer Manager

+**Service 5: Data Storage (AWS S3)**

+● S3 is our data storage facility, which will store Input (Data Store), Sql Scripts, Logging Script and Output for data processing operations

+**Service 6: Data Preprocessing**

+● Pre-processing and processing of raw data received from data layer and sent to the analytics for further prediction

 # 4 Implementation
 ## 4.1 User Interface (UI)

+The user interface of our application has 4 forms, the ‘Payment Portal’, ‘Login Page’, ‘Create New User Page’ and ‘Transaction Page’.
+Screenshots of all the forms are attached below:

 ## 4.2 Cloud-based Services

+The entire system setup uses multiples services provided by the AWS cloud.
+Each service used and the purpose for which it has been used is pointed out below:

+● **EC2:** Amazon’s Elastic compute cloud provides the service of virtual computers.
+The transaction microservices and the front end application is hosted using these EC2 instances.

+● **S3:** Amazon S3 is a simple storage service.
+The storing and retrieving of data sets, storing the preporossed data, and also the storage of all microservies deployed is handled by the S3 buckets.

+● **Elastic Beanstalk:** As an alternative to explicitly configuring EC2, S3 and load balancers, AWS provides elastic beanstalk as a combined service that allows to deploy applications independent of configurations.
+This service is used to deploy our flask based microservcie in which the preprocessing of each incoming transaction is handled.

+● **Sagemaker:** Used to create ML model, train the model and deploy the trained model in cloud

+● **AWS Lambda:** It is a computing service that runs code in response to events and automatically manages the computing resources required by that code.
+The end point of the ML model is triggered from the lamda function

+● **Amazon API Gateway:** The lambda function is exposed to other services via the API Gateway service.

 ## 4.3 Cloud-based Data Analytics

+Cloud-based Data analytics is the process of using analytic algorithms in the cloud to analyse data in a private or public cloud and then delivering a desired result.
+Cloud analytics entails the use of scalable cloud computing in conjunction with advanced analytic tools to find patterns in data and derive new insights.
+Amazon services are used for data analytics part of this project.

 ### 4.3.1 SageMaker

+SageMaker is the machine learning service for amazon.
+SageMaker can be used to design and train machine learning models fast and simple without considering infrastructure needs.
+It has the ability to deploy the developed model directly as an endpoint that is production ready hosted environment.
+There is no need for server and environment management as its all handled by SageMaker.
+This project uses SageMaker itself and many of its subservices and features.

 ### 4.3.2 XGBoost

+XGBoost stands for “Extreme Gradient Boosting”.
+It is a distributed gradient boosting library that is geared for efficiency, flexibility, and portability.
+It uses the Gradient Boosting framework to construct machine learning algorithms.
+XGBoost uses parallel tree boosting (also known as GBDT or GBM) to tackle a variety of data science issues quickly and accurately.
+The same algorithm may tackle problems with billions of instances in a distributed environment (Hadoop, SGE, MPI).

 ## 4.4 Cloud-based Microservices

+The microservies that responds to the user interafce actions are all implemented using Java Springboot.
+These services have the following API endpoints:

 ### 4.4.1 Gateway Manager Endpoints
 ### 4.4.2 Security Manager
 ### 4.4.3 Transaction Manager
 ### 4.4.4 User Manager
 ### 4.4.5 Data Layer Manager
 # 5 Big Data Considerations

+Role of Big Data in Fraud Detection
+Day-to-day transactions and historical transactions have grown to several PB in recent years.
+Increasing volumes, velocity, and variability of data are making machine learning algorithms less efficient.
+The Big data frameworks will facilitate efficient data ingestion to analytical servers.
+This project is cloud based.
+Cloud computing is the transmission of computing services including servers, storage, databases, networking, software, analytics, and intelligence via the Internet (“the Cloud”) in order to provide speedier innovation, more flexible resources, and economies of scale.
+Big data considerations for this project are all met within the cloud.
+There are many companies offering cloud services, namely Amazon(AWS), Microsoft(Azure), Google(GCP).
+This project incorporates AWS services for its deployment.

 ## 5.1 Velocity

+Velocity for big data refers to the pace at which data is created and transferred.
+This is a critical consideration for businesses that want their data to flow rapidly so that they may make the best business decisions possible.
+This project is designed with velocity in mind, be it transactions per second or querying the results and stored data.
+AWS services ensure scalability for peak hours and to allocate more resources when necessary, for example when a query is being done in S3 which is the storage service for AWS and our stored data.

 ## 5.2 Volume

+Volume refers to the total amount of data available.
+As the initial size and amount of data acquired, volume is like the foundation of big data.
+Big data is defined as data with a sufficiently enormous volume.
+Although our current data volume is low this project is designed with volume considerations in mind.
+S3 secures the scalability of volume and can accomodate unlimited amount of transactions all with the costs in mind, meaning you only pay as much as you use.

 ## 5.3 Value

+The value of big data comes from insight discovery and pattern detection, which leads to more efficient operations, greater customer connections, and other clear and provable economic benefits.
+The core concept of this project was to extract more value through the use of machine learning algorithms and to ensure security and safety of the clients and waste of resources.

 ## 5.4 Other Big data characteristics

+Big data is a thousand heads hydra.
+The are many characteristics for big data and they are ever changing and evolving.
+There are more characteristics that our project might have encountered or solved but the most notable ones that were directly involved were mentioned above.

 # 6 Project Plan
 ## 6.1 Time Schedule For Completion Of The Project Work
 # 7 Summary and Future Work

+We proposed a Credit Card Fraud detection model using cloud services to cope with the high processing needed to train the model with 20 million records from the dataset that is used.
+The analytics model returns the result of analytics and it is integrated with the transaction service result to decide weather the transaction has to be processed or declined.
+The enhancement to our project that we can think of is to try to implement live streaming data using some of the real-time streaming data pipelines, so that the velocity component of Big data may be satisfied adequately in a real-world scenario.